VirgilSecurity/virgil-crypto-c/docs/class.md

 class:
     Required class name.
 The class attribute is optional.

-implementation:
+impl:
     Required implementation name.
-The implementation attribute is optional.
+The impl attribute is optional.

 The 'alternative' item